 At The Siemon Law Firm, we have seasoned divorce attorneys who effectively handle not only domestic divorce matters but international divorce cases as well.
 We have represented clients in divorce cases in all different parts of the world.
 We serve a diverse clientele involving the following countries and many more:

 - Great Britain

-A Global Case Involving A Vast Range Of Legal Issues
+Guidance On A Vast Range Of International Legal Issues

 With more and more U.S. citizens traveling and working outside of the country, it is not uncommon for couples to have a foreign wedding and then come back to the U.S. to work and live.
 Some couples may even continue their marriage in different countries, sharing their time between one or multiple countries.
 Whatever your specific international situation, we can help you with a vast range of legal issues, including:

 - International/foreign child custody and visitation

 - International/foreign child support

 Jurisdiction: Where Do I File For Divorce In Georgia?